Order our book, "National Treasure Hunt: One Step Short of Crazy"!

 Disclaimer: Attendees participate in the National Treasure Hunt Tour at their own risk and agree that the hosts are not responsible for any injuries sustained through participation.

-The full-day National Treasure Hunt Tour costs $50 per person.
+The full-day National Treasure Hunt Tour costs $60 per person, though National Treasure Hunt Patreon members at the "Ben" tier receive a discount.
 Attendees will be asked to pay in advance of their tour date (i.e., after registering).
 This non-refundable attendance fee helps the hosts pay for the materials, props, and other preparations needed to make the tour possible.
 The fee does not go toward optional entry at the U.S. National Archives or the Library of Congress, as entry at these locations is free.

 While not required, if you are interested, consider wearing your favorite National Treasure Hunt shirt from our merch store during the tour (matching shirts look great in group photos!).